egaxegax/dbcartajs/README.md

 ## Docs

 See source comments for usage info in *dbcarta.js* and *dbcartasvg.js* files.
-Docs in [wiki pages](https://github.com/egaxegax/dbcartajs/wiki).
+Doc in [wiki pages](https://github.com/egaxegax/dbcartajs/wiki).

 ## Usage